Robert-Jia00129/jz3/README.md

 - `/src`: Contains source code for core functionalities.
-  - `Sudoku.py`: Contains all functionalities of building sudoku with various constraints, logging sudoku instances to files in string format and smt format,  `/sudoku_database`: Stores string descriptions of generated Sudoku puzzles, both full (solved) and holes (incomplete).
+  - `/Sudokus/Sudoku.py`: Contains all functionalities of building sudoku with various constraints, logging sudoku instances to files in string format and smt format,  `/sudoku_database`: Stores string descriptions of generated Sudoku puzzles, both full (solved) and holes (incomplete).
+  - `/Sudokus/run_sudoku_experiment.py`: This file contains the main function.
+It takes in a sudoku file and solves it using the methods in sudoku.py.
+It then prints/ the solution and the time taken to solve it.

 - `sudoku_database`: Stores the already generated full and holes sudokus